im-still-kyro/ArgueRPG/README.md

 This game is about debating, arguing, and proving your point.
 It has a built in AI that operates everything from how your opponent argues, to checking which argument and rebuttal is better.

-This game presents arguments in an ace-attorney style format, and lets you customize how your character looks.
-Your arguments, rebuttals, and the opponent are once again operated and moderated by AI.
-There are different difficulties that you can choose, ranging from:
-- Baby Level
-- Child's Play
-- Normal
-- Slightly Difficult
+The game presents the arguments side by side, also here are the difficulties:
-- Difficult
+- Novice
-- Getting a Degree
+- Intermediate
-- I'm a lawyer
+- Professional

 This game aims to improve your vocabulary and critical thinking skills.